tanliyon/gym-xiangqi/CONTRIBUTING.md

 ## Pull Requests

-Pull requests are, a great way to get your ideas into this repository.
+Submitting pull requests is a great way to get your ideas into this repository.

-When deciding if I merge in a pull request I look at the following
+When merging in a pull request we look at the following things:
-things:

 ### Does it state intent